Students take outdoor noise measures.

 Master of Engineering

 The Master of Engineering degree is based on graduate course work, but candidates are also required to submit to the Graduate Program in Acoustics Program Office a capstone paper which is a scholarly written report or a developmental study involving at least one area represented in the course work.
 Normally, such a report represents a study of a particular topic that is more limited than that necessary for a thesis.
 The capstone paper can be developed from some previous work of the student, such as a term paper or a technical report.
-It is not comprised of student research, and it is free of any formal requirements of the Graduate School.
+It is not comprised of student research, and it is free of any formal requirements of the J. Jeffrey and Ann Marie Fox Graduate School.
 The students is expected to use the Graduate Program in Acoustics M ENG Paper Guide as an example of the appropriate format and the Graduate School Thesis Guide as reference.
 The report must be approved for its technical content and style by the student's advisor and for its format by the Acoustics Program Office.
 The report must also be signed by the Program Chair.
 Each student shall deliver to the Program Office a PDF of the completed capstone paper for retention by the Program.
 All work for the degree must be completed within eight years from the date of admission to the program.

 Course Requirements